nikolashn/basque/MANUAL.md

 Only prefix increment (`++`) and decrement (`--`) are available in Basque.
 The operand of such operations must be an L-value.
 With pointers, the increment/decrement is by the size of the dereferenced pointer, instead of just 1.

 The `$` operation evaluates to the size of its operand in bytes.
-Gives an error with the "string literal" type since it shouldn't really exist.

-The `&` unary prefix gives the address of an l-value, string literal or array literal.
+The `&` unary prefix evaluates to the address of an l-value, string literal or array literal.
 For values of array type it results in the the address of the start of the array.

+The `lengthof` operator evaluates to the amount of items in an array. `lengthof arr` is essentially syntactic sugar for `$arr // $[arr]`.

 The dereferencing operator (or dereferencing list) `[,]` is a comma seperated list in square brackets.
 Basque `[a]`, `[a,b]`, `[a,b,c]`, etc. are equivalent to C `*a`, `a[b]`, `a[b][c]`, etc.